 Some of the major diseases which affect the neuromuscular system are classified into four main groups, including:

-- Motor neuron diseases – for unknown or genetic reasons, the lower (and sometimes also the upper) motor neurons gradually die.
+- Motor neurone diseases – for unknown or genetic reasons, the lower (and sometimes also the upper) motor neurons gradually die.
 Some of the different types of genetic (inherited) motor neuron diseases include infantile progressive spinal muscular atrophy (SMA1), intermediate spinal muscular atrophy (SMA2), juvenile spinal muscular atrophy (SMA3) and adult spinal muscular atrophy.
 The most common form of motor neuron disease, known simply as motor neurone disease or amyotrophic lateral sclerosis or Lou Gehrig’s disease, is usually not inherited and its cause remains unknown.

 - Neuropathies – the peripheral nervous system (nerves other than those within the spinal cord) are affected.
 Some of the different diseases of the peripheral nerve include the genetic disease Charcot-Marie-Tooth disease, the hormonal disorder diabetes (if poorly controlled), and autoimmune diseases such as chronic inflammatory demyelinating neuropathy (CIDP).